underscoreio/essential-scala/src/pages/implicits/organising.md

 title: Organising Type Class Instances
 ---

-In section we'll look at where the compiler searches for type class instances (implicit values), known as the **implicit scope**, and we'll discuss how to organise type class instances to make their use more convenient.
+In section we'll learn about the places the compiler searches for type class instances (implicit values), known as the **implicit scope**, and we'll discuss how to organise type class instances to make their use more convenient.

 ## Implicit Scope

-When the compiler tries to find an implicit value to supply as an implicit parameter, it searches within the implicit scope.
+When the compiler tries to find an implicit value to supply as an implicit parameter it searches within the implicit scope.
 The implicit scope is composed of several parts, and there are rules that prioritise some parts over others.

 The first part of the implicit scope is the normal scope where other identifiers are found.
 This includes identifiers declared in the local scope, within any enclosing class, object, or trait, or `import`ed from elsewhere.
 An eligible implicit value must be a single identifier (i.e. `a`, not `a.b`).
 This is referred to as the **local scope**.

 The implicit scope also includes the companion objects of types involved in the method call with the implicit parameter.
-Let's look at the `sorted` for example.
+Let's look at `sorted` for example.
 The signature for `sorted`, defined on `List[A]`, is

 ~~~ scala
 sorted[B >: A](implicit ord: math.Ordering[B]): List[A]